variantstudios/compasshighschool.org/_drafts/navigator-news-81219.md

 **Do you want to have fun and get better at math at the same time?
 Join our new&nbsp;*MathCounts&nbsp;*program at Compass\!**&nbsp;**[MATHCOUNTS&reg;](https://www.mathcounts.org){: target="_blank"} is a national Middle School program that encourages students to increase their math skills through learning, teamwork, and competition.**

-&nbsp;We will meet during PLT (the beginning or end of the school day) to conquer new problems and we’ll do fun team building activities (evening laser tag, hikes, lock-ins, etc.) at least once a month.
+We will meet during PLT (the beginning or end of the school day) to conquer new problems and we’ll do fun team building activities (evening laser tag, hikes, lock-ins, etc.) at least once a month.
 We’ll also qualify Compass for the National Math Club gold level\!&nbsp;

 At Compass, you can choose your path.
 MathCounts can be your math class for the year if you are in pre-algebra or you can participate in MathCounts in addition to taking math intensives.
 MathCounts is for grades 6-8 only.
 Having math as your best subject is not required to join\!
 You only need a desire to learn and willingness to help our team meet our goals.&nbsp;[Download a flier](https://compassfortcollins.us14.list-manage.com/track/click?u=f92353bb4e553c0be87c16d55&amp;id=a48979e6d6&amp;e=d44f2694ec){: target="_blank"}&nbsp;for more information or email&nbsp;[karen@compassfortcollins.org](mailto:karen@compassfortcollins.org){: target="_blank"}.&nbsp;